Free U.S. shipping on orders $45+ · Subscribe & save

 • Sleep hygiene changes (screen limits, consistent routines, cool bedrooms) often outperform any supplement.

-• Talk to your pediatrician before starting any new supplement for your child.
+• Always talk to your pediatrician before starting any new supplement for your child.

 Why Parents Are Searching for Melatonin Alternatives for Kids

 The numbers tell the story.
-According to the CDC, poison control calls for pediatric melatonin exposures increased 530% between 2012 and 2021.
+According to data published in PMC by the CDC, poison control calls for pediatric melatonin ingestions increased 530% between 2012 and 2021, rising from 8,337 to 52,563 reports.
+In 2021, melatonin accounted for 4.9% of all pediatric ingestions reported to poison control, up from 0.6% in 2012.
 In 2020, melatonin became the most frequently ingested substance reported to poison control centers for children, according to data published in PubMed.
 Roughly 11,000 infants and young children visited the emergency room after accidental melatonin ingestion in recent years, per NPR's reporting on CDC data.

 This isn't just a dosing problem.
 It's a regulation problem.
 Melatonin is classified as a dietary supplement in the United States, which means it doesn't face the same manufacturing scrutiny as pharmaceuticals.
 The JAMA study mentioned above found that one product labeled as containing melatonin actually contained no melatonin at all, but rather 31.3 milligrams of CBD.
 Stories like these are exactly why melatonin alternatives for kids have become such a popular search topic among parents.

 Then there's the hormonal question.
 Melatonin is a hormone, not a vitamin.
 Boston Children's Hospital notes that animal studies show melatonin can affect puberty-related hormones, and no long-term clinical trials have confirmed safety in human children.
-A systematic review published in eClinicalMedicine (The Lancet) flagged delayed puberty as a potential long-term concern, noting that melatonin treatment may interfere with the natural hormonal decline that occurs before puberty onset.
+A systematic review published in eClinicalMedicine (The Lancet) assessed adverse effects using GRADE methodology and found that while three studies reported little or no influence on pubertal development after 2 to 4 years of treatment, one study registered a potential delay following treatment durations longer than 7 years.
+The review flagged delayed puberty as a concern warranting further investigation.

 None of this means melatonin should be banned from your medicine cabinet.
 But it does mean that reaching for it nightly, without exploring melatonin alternatives for kids first, is a decision worth reconsidering.